github/docs/content/code-security/dependabot/working-with-dependabot/managing-pull-requests-for-dependency-updates.md

 If you have many dependencies to manage, you may want to customize the configuration for each package manager so that pull requests have specific reviewers, assignees, and labels. {% ifversion dependabot-version-updates-groups %} You may also want to group sets of dependencies together, so that multiple dependencies are updated in a single pull request.{% endif %} For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/customizing-dependency-updates){% ifversion dependabot-grouped-security-updates-config %}" and "[AUTOTITLE](/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#grouping-dependabot-updates-into-a-single-pull-request)."{% else %}" and "[AUTOTITLE](/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#grouping-dependabot-security-updates-into-a-single-pull-request)."{% endif %}

-{% note %}
+> [!NOTE]

-**Note**: If you don't interact with {% data variables.product.prodname_dependabot %} pull requests for a repository during a 90-day time period, {% data variables.product.prodname_dependabot %} considers your repository as inactive, and will automatically pause {% data variables.product.prodname_dependabot_updates %}.
+> If you don't interact with {% data variables.product.prodname_dependabot %} pull requests for a repository during a 90-day time period, {% data variables.product.prodname_dependabot %} considers your repository as inactive, and will automatically pause {% data variables.product.prodname_dependabot_updates %}.
 For more information about inactivity criteria, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates#about-automatic-deactivation-of-dependabot-updates)" and "[AUTOTITLE](/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates#about-automatic-deactivation-of-dependabot-updates)."

-{% endnote %}

 ## Viewing {% data variables.product.prodname_dependabot %} pull requests